soumelis-lab/ICELLNET/Exemple2_scRNAseq.md

 # Case study 2: dissect intercellular commmunication in single cell data from a Seurat object

 Data used in this tutorial are coming from [Arazi et al.2019](https://pubmed.ncbi.nlm.nih.gov/31209404/) study.
+[Here](https://github.com/soumelis-lab/ICELLNET/blob/master/Code_SeuratObject_Exemple2.md) is the code we used to create the SeuratObject used in the tutorial.

 ### Load libraries and ICELLNET database + compute db.name.couple
 ```{r,echo=T}